-To be eligible to graduate with honors, students must earn a minimum of 48 letter-graded credits at Northland and have been enrolled at Northland College during their junior and senior years.
+To be eligible to graduate with honors, students must earn a minimum of 48 letter-graded credits at Northland.
 The minimum requirements for the Bachelor of Arts or Bachelor of Science degree must be successfully fulfilled as stated in the student's assigned program catalog.
 Students will graduate with honors if they have attained an overall grade point average of 3.50 or higher.
 Students who earn a cumulative grade point average from 3.50 to 3.69 will graduate Cum Laude (with honor); students who earn a grade point average from 3.70 to 3.89 will graduate Magna Cum Laude (with great honor); and students who earn a grade point average of 3.90 or higher will graduate Summa Cum Laude (with highest honor).
 For purposes of the commencement program, honors are determined at the end of the winter semester.
 For purposes of the final transcript, honors are determined at degree completion.